mateusmaso/handlebars.nested/README.md

 ## Features

-* Nesting helpers in one level deep.
-* Nesting expressions with helpers in one level deep.
+* Nesting helpers and expressions in one level deep.

 ## Dependencies